-\paragraph{Vocabulary Masking in Inference} We propose vocabulary masking to constraint the probability distributions only on the vocabulary of target language in inference.
-Specifically, we build a distinct vocabulary $V_l$ for each language $l\in\mathcal{L}$ from the training data.
-In inference, we mask out the tokens that do not appear in the vocabulary of target language.
+This method can be applied in both training and inference.
+When predicting target tokens, we mask the tokens that do not appear in the vocabulary $V_T$ of target language $T$.
 Formally, the output probability of the token $y$ is calculated as: